CHIMAI-A/MTJ/README.md

 - AC #3: I want to utilize this information for park management to study system usage, identify improvement opportunities, and establish more efficient lighting schedules.

+- AC #3: I want the system to automatically notify the responsible person the moment an issue arises in the lighting system, minimizing downtime and ensuring fast resolution.

 2. As a park staff, I want to monitor crowd situations so that I can identify popular spots.

 - AC #1: I want to monitor crowd density in real-time.